 Have a success story with a similar client that could boost your credibility?
 Tell it, but be brief.
 Share how a partnership has been mutually rewarding, how you’ve delivered a great customer experience or how you’ve been able to proactively solve problems.
 This reinforces your understanding of their business and goals.

 In addition to telling a story, you can use your proposal cover letter to express your understanding of their pain.
 Every RFP starts with a need, and you received the RFP because the company believes you can meet that need.
+So, consider building on that foundation.

 The relationship between buyers and sellers is evolving.
 More and more, businesses are looking for a long-term partner, someone who will actively find opportunities to create wins for both parties.
 RFP issuers want value but they also want a vendor that is invested in their success.